Olive-blockchain/Olive-network.github.io/collections/_posts/2021-07-09-how-to-pick-a-chia-pool.en.md

 ---
 lang: en
 layout: post
-title: "How to Pick a Chia Pool"
+title: "How to Pick a Olive Pool"
 date: 2021-07-09
 author: "[Richard “pyl” Christensen](https://keybase.io/pyl), [Shane Larsen](https://keybase.io/shaneo257), and [Roy Natian](https://www.linkedin.com/in/roynatian)"
 ---
 <p align="center">
 <img src="/assets/blog/finding-pool.png">
 </p>
 Knowing how to find a safe, secure, and trustworthy pool is important.
 There are many pools bidding for your plots, and it is your responsibility to find the best one for you and your needs.
 Your choice of what pool to join should be carefully researched, not simply based on promises of gold and riches.
-There are many factors to consider when deciding the right Chia pool for you:
+There are many factors to consider when deciding the right Olive pool for you:
 * Pool operator experience, reputation, community engagement
 * Transparency and communication
 * Fee payout structure
 * Security and reliability
 * Customer service, support, and documentation

-How you prioritize and value these factors in your decision to join a Chia pool is up to you.
+How you prioritize and value these factors in your decision to join a Olive pool is up to you.

-To learn more about pools in Chia, check out the [Pooling FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/Pooling-FAQ) and the [Pooling User Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Pooling-User-Guide) in the wiki.
-Questions can be asked in the [#pools channel in Keybase](https://keybase.io/team/chia_network.public).
+To learn more about pools in Olive, check out the [Pooling FAQ](https://github.com/Olive-Network/Olive-blockchain/wiki/Pooling-FAQ) and the [Pooling User Guide](https://github.com/Olive-Network/Olive-blockchain/wiki/Pooling-User-Guide) in the wiki.
+Questions can be asked in the [#pools channel in Keybase](https://keybase.io/team/Olive_network.public).

 ## Pool operator experience, reputation, community engagement